UniversitaDellaCalabria/Django-MDQ/README.md

 Django SAML MDQ
 ---------------

-Let's suppose that we need a simple as possibile SAML2 MDQ server that:
+A lightweight SAML2 MDQ server that:

-1) Runs locally as a private service for multiple containers or VM
+1) Runs on top of metadata downloaded and validated by a pyFF batch pipeline
-2) Should be decoupled from pyFF
+2) Is much more performant than a pyFFd MDQ service
-3) Should be much more performant than pyFF MDQ service
+3) Have signing features (on top of xmlsec)
-4) Haven't any signing or ValidUntil definitions features (TODO, not today)
+4) Haven't ValidUntil definitions features yet (TODO, not today)
-5) Must be used in a safe environment
+5) Have a lightweight [draft-young-md-query implementation](https://tools.ietf.org/html/draft-young-md-query-12) but it doesn't provide a full entities export (/entities).
+Probably in the future it will but not today.

-This means that we do not need signatures and things, but just a Metadata accessible via web following Young MD Draft specification.
+Remember that pyFF is needed for metadata downloading, it can run as daemon or as a scheduled process (batch).
-Remember that pyFF is needed for metadata downloading, it can run as daemon or as a scheduled process, this latter sucks less resources.
+Django-MDQ support *urlencoded* entity names and *sha1* encoded entity names.

 Installation of the necessary software
 --------------------------------------